Monthly Archives: December 2012

 As the discussions around LGBTQ families around the world grow in momentum and visibility, it’s become clear that there is a voice missing from the discussion: the voice of the kids.

-GAYBY BABY is a documentary aiming to create a voice for children in same-sex parented families and an opportunity to shed light on what their family means to them.
+GAYBY BABY is a documentary aiming to create a voice for children in same-gender parented families and an opportunity to shed light on what their family means to them.

 1. How far are you into your documentary project’s completion?
 How hard is it to get an idea to the screen?